Part 11: HAL_GPIO_WritePin and TogglePin — Making Pins Move

 // 熄灭LED —— PC13输出高电平

-Note an easy point of confusion here: "turning on the LED" corresponds to GPIO_PIN_RESET (low level), not the intuitive GPIO_PIN_SET.
-This is because the Blue Pill's PC13 LED circuit is active-low — we analyzed this in detail in Part 3 (Push-Pull, Open-Drain, and PC13).
-If you accidentally swap SET and RESET, the LED behavior will be completely inverted — "on" becomes "off," and "off" becomes "on."
+One point of confusion here: "turning on the LED" corresponds to GPIO_PIN_RESET (low level), not GPIO_PIN_SET as intuition might suggest.
+This is because the PC13 LED circuit on the Blue Pill is active-low, a detail we analyzed in depth in Part 3 (Push-Pull, Open-Drain, and PC13).
+If you accidentally swap SET and RESET, the LED behavior will be completely inverted—"on" becomes "off," and "off" becomes "on."
 That said, this doesn't affect program execution; it's just a logical inversion.

-The BSRR Register — The Unsung Hero of Atomic Operations
+BSRR Register — The Hero Behind Atomic Operations

 The underlying implementation of HAL_GPIO_WritePin is quite elegant and worth a closer look.
 It doesn't operate on the ODR (Output Data Register), but rather on the BSRR (Bit Set/Reset Register).
-The BSRR design is a major highlight of the ARM Cortex-M series:
+The design of the BSRR is a major highlight of the ARM Cortex-M series:

 // HAL_GPIO_WritePin 的实现(简化版)